 When applying be liberal and spray more than you think you need.
 Many sprays will work to penetrate into the gaps and seams, and that extra spray will make sure that you don’t miss any areas that need protection and coating.

 You don’t spend a lot of time underneath your car, so you don’t see all the damage that driving around can do to your frame and chassis.
-Rust can start faster than you think, so applying the best rust prevention spray for cars will go a long way to keep your car’s body strong and healthy.
+Rust can start faster than you think, so applying rust prevention spray will go a long way to keep your car’s body strong and healthy.